Heat kernel estimates and their stabilities for symmetric jump processes with general mixed polynomial growths on metric measure spaces: Introduction

 On the other hand, in \cite{BKKL, M}, new forms of heat kernel estimates for symmetric jump Markov processes in $n$-dimensional Euclidean spaces were obtained without the condition $\beta_2<2$.
-In particular, the results in \cite{BKKL, M} cover Markov processes with high intensity of small jumps.
-In this case, the rate function and the scale function may not be comparable and the heat kernel estimates are written in a more general form including \eqref{stable} with $V(x,d(x,y))=|x-y|^n$ (see \cite[Theorem 1.2 and Theorem 1.4]{BKKL} and \cite[Theorem 1.2]{M}).
+In particular, the outcomes in \cite{BKKL, M} cover Markov processes with a high intensity of small jumps.
+In such cases, the rate function and the scale function may not be comparable, and the heat kernel estimates are formulated in a more general manner, which includes \eqref{stable} with $V(x,d(x,y))=|x-y|^n$ (see \cite[Theorem 1.2 and Theorem 1.4]{BKKL} and \cite[Theorem 1.2]{M}).

 This paper is a continuation of our journey on investigating the estimates of the transition densities of jump processes whose jumping kernels have general mixed polynomial growths.
-In this paper we consider a symmetric pure jump Markov process $X$ on a general metric measure space $M$ that satisfies volume doubling and reverse volume doubling properties.
-The purpose of this paper is two-fold.
-The first is to establish several versions of heat kernel estimates for a symmetric pure jump Markov process $X$ whose jumping kernel satisfies mixed polynomial growths, i.e., \eqref{e:bm} and \eqref{e:bm0} with $0<\beta_1\le \beta_2<\infty.$ This will extend the main results in \cite{BKKL}.
-The second is to investigate conditions equivalent to our heat kernel estimates.
-This will extend the main results in \cite{HKE} where the scale function is comparable to the rate function.
+Our focus is on a symmetric pure jump Markov process $X$ on a general metric measure space $M$ that satisfies both volume doubling and reverse volume doubling properties.
+The objective of this paper is twofold.

+Firstly, we aim to establish various versions of heat kernel estimates for the symmetric pure jump Markov process $X$, where the jumping kernel satisfies mixed polynomial growths, specifically conditions \eqref{e:bm} and \eqref{e:bm0} with $0<\beta_1\le \beta_2<\infty$.
+It is important to note that in our framework, the rate function and the scale function may not be comparable.
+This extension will build upon the key findings in \cite{BKKL}.

+Secondly, we intend to explore conditions that are equivalent to our heat kernel estimates.
+This investigation will further expand upon the principal outcomes in \cite{HKE}, where the scale function is comparable to the rate function.